Open-Argumentation/SADFace/tools/python/README.md

 ## QuickStart

-SADFace can currently be used in two ways, as a Python library, to builds SADFace documents from an existing argument tool, or as a command line app using the interactive argument when invoking the tool.
+SADFace can currently be used in three ways, as a Python library, to builds SADFace documents from an existing argument tool, as a command line application, and using the inbuilt REPL.

 ### Library